-Note: Only parameters changed by the user are written out in this Tcl file.
-The default parameters of a IP are not written out.
+CAUTION!
+Only parameters changed by the user are written out in this Tcl file.
+The default parameters of a IP, as well as the tool changed parameters after parameter propagation, are not written out.

 Block Design layout information is not written out by default.
 Instead, you can use an optional - include_layout switch with the Tcl command to write out the layout information of blocks within a block design.